HerMonyScripts/Google_Data_Analytics_BikeShare_Case-Study/README.md

 <img width="1998" height="1598" alt="Total Usage by member type (1)" src="https://github.com/user-attachments/assets/c38c40f0-4168-4c36-a1a6-523b9abea306" />

 The above picture is a dashboard comprising of different charts I created.

 In the first chart:  _**Weekly Usage by Member Type**_, you'll notice that the ride count among annual members are fairly stable during weekday and also higher than that of casual riders and decline over the weekend, having casual riders topping.
 This would only indicate that there is a high possibility that annual members are using Cyclistic bikes for commuting.

-Also, a close look at the third chart: _**Hourly Usage of bike throughout the Week**_(Note: I created the chart in way one can read the performance of each day(s) selected).
-Notice that I checked weekdays only, apparantly, annual members are topping and also observe that annual members riders are the toppest by 8am and 5pm.
-This only strengthened our prediction that annual members are majorly using Cyclstic bikes for communiting.
+Also, a close look at the third chart:  _**Hourly Usage of bike throughout the Week**_ (Note: I created the chart in a way one can read the performance of each day(s) selected).
+Notice that I checked weekdays only, apparantly, annual members are topping and also observe that annual members ride count peaks by 8am and 5pm.
+This only strengthened my prediction that annual members are majorly using Cyclstic bikes for communiting.

-On the other hand, ride count among casual members are fairly low during weekdays, and starts going up from Friday and peaks on Saturdays.
+On the other hand, the ride count among casual riders are fairly low during weekdays, and starts going up from Friday and peaks on Saturdays.

-Then from the second chart: _**Number of rides in a month**_, it shows that the major period casual riders uses Cyclistic bikes are between June to September with a peak in June.
+Then from the second chart:  _**Number of rides in a month**_, it shows that the major period casual riders uses Cyclistic bikes are between June to September with a peak in July.

 <img width="1998" height="1598" alt="Avg trip duration by member type" src="https://github.com/user-attachments/assets/f28496f0-6996-46c3-8ddc-ffa534099bac" />